-- Subsection (a)(3) deals with the first two of these.
-Subsection (a)(3) refers to validity and exclusivity and limits those warranties to situations in which the transfer purports to convey exclusive rights in the information.
+Subsection (a)(2) deals with the first two of these.
+Subsection (a)(2) refers to validity and exclusivity and limits those warranties to situations in which the transfer purports to convey exclusive rights in the information.
 If the transferee relies on the rights transferred to create a product for third parties, affirmations about validity define an important aspect of the deal since the converse of validity is that the information is in the public domain.
-M. Nimmer & D. Nimmer, The Law of Copyright '10.13[A].
+M. Nimmer & D. Nimmer, The Law of Copyright 10.13[A].
 See M&A Assoc. v.
-VCX, 657 F.Supp.
+VCX, 657 F. Supp.
 454 (E.D.
 Mich.
-1987), aff'd, 856 F.2d 195 (licensor's failure to place appropriate copyright notices on motion picture violated warranty of title).
+1987), aff'd, 856 F. 2d 195 (licensor's failure to place appropriate copyright notices on motion picture violated warranty of title).
 Validity (including public domain) is typically not relevant to the ordinary end user license.
 The subsection also deals with exclusivity.
 The title risk includes that a portion of the rights may be vested in another person.
-Coequal rights exist where co-authors or co-inventors were involved.
+Coequal rights exist where co-authors or coinventors were involved.
 Alternatively, the transferor may have executed a prior license to a third party.
 In either case, while a transfer may convey rights, it may be no more than equal to rights vested in and available for conveyance by the third party co-author.
 Depending on the underlying deal, the existence of coequal rights in other parties may have no relevance to the transferee or it may be a critical limit on the licensee's ability to recoup investment.
-Subsection (a)(3) reflects practice in motion picture and publishing industries and states what may be an appropriate warranty for those settings.
+Subsection (a)(2) reflects practice in motion picture and publishing industries and is an appropriate warranty for those settings.
 Exclusivity is an important issue where a licensee undertakes significant investment on the assumption that its rights are exclusive as to other competitors.
-As to end users and non-exclusive licenses, the question of whether intellectual property rights are exclusive in the licensor is seldom significant because exclusivity does not alter the end user's ability to continue to use the licensed rights without challenge from third parties. - 5.
-The subsection (a)(4) warranty relating to infringement risk goes beyond the substantive scope of current Article 2 and 2A in terms of what is warranted, but uses a reason to know standard of liability, rather than an absolute liability standard.
-Current UCC '2-312 provides that every sale contains an implied warranty that the seller has "good title" to the property conveyed.
+As to end users and nonexclusive licenses, the question of whether intellectual property rights are exclusive in the licensor is seldom significant.
+The presence or absence of exclusivity in the provider of the information does not alter the end user's ability to continue to use the licensed rights without challenge from third parties.
+A license from one coowner adequately grants rights to the licensee and the dispute would then shift to one between the two coowners to determine accounting for and distribution of the proceeds f the license.

+5. The subsection (a)(3) warranty relating to infringement risk goes beyond current Article 2 and 2A in terms of what is warranted, but uses a reason to know standard of liability, rather than an absolute liability standard.
+Current UCC § 2-312 provides that every sale contains an implied warranty that the seller has "good title" to the property conveyed.
 This does not establish a warranty that use will not violate a patent held by a third party.
 Motorola, Inc. v.
 Varo, Inc., 656 F. Supp.
 716 (N.D.
 Tex.
 1986).
 The warranty applies to the condition of the goods when delivered, not the use of the product.
 Section 2A-211 speaks not in terms of good title, but of an implied warranty that for lessors who are merchants in the particular type of property, "the goods are delivered free of the rightful claim of any person by way of infringement or the like."
 In Article 2B, the warranty of noninfringement covers not only the information as delivered, but the information as used.
 The expansion gives the licensee greater protection against process patents and against the fact that "copies" made during ordinary use of software in a machine may infringe a copyright.
 Neither of these assurances exists in current law.